Looking Closely at the Growth Curve for Palantir Technologies Inc. (PLTR)

-Palantir Technologies Inc. (NYSE:PLTR) went up by 0.04% from its latest closing price compared to the recent 1-year high of $45.00.
-The company’s stock price has collected 14.12% of gains in the last five trading sessions.
-Barron’s reported on 08/13/21 that Cathie Wood’s ARK Invest Bought Palantir Stock After Strong Earnings
+Palantir Technologies Inc. (NYSE:PLTR) went down by -0.62% from its latest closing price compared to the recent 1-year high of $45.00.
+The company’s stock price has collected -3.57% of loss in the last five trading sessions.
+Barron’s reported on 08/21/21 that The Strange, Compelling Case for Palantir

 Is It Worth Investing in Palantir Technologies Inc. (NYSE :PLTR) Right Now?